mustafar/nh-recipes/content/blog/raan-masala/index.md

 # Directions
 Heat oil in a large pan preferably mahi tawa so that entire leg fits in.
 Add oil and fry the remaining ⅓ raw chopped onions till golden brown.

 Add the leg and cook till it releases water.
-Once leg changes its colour add ginger garlic paste cook for 10 mins.
+Once the leg changes its colour add ginger garlic paste and cook for 10 mins.

-Add yogurt and the spices.
+Add the yogurt and spices.
 Allow it to cook for a while with closed lid.

 Once leg is 90% done add the masala paste prepared earlier.
 Check salt and add more if needed.